 Governance and Stakeholder Involvement

 For more than 75 years, SPP has distinguished itself as a stakeholder-driven organization that achieves its business objectives through consensus-building and open, transparent communication.
-It will bring the same approach to the governance of its western reliability-coordination services and is already at work putting mechanisms in place to ensure not only system reliability but ample opportunities for customer engagement.
-Meetings are underway now in which western entities have the opportunity to shape the development of SPP’s RC services in the west.
+It will bring the same approach to the governance of its western reliability-coordination services and has mechanisms in place to ensure not only system reliability but ample opportunities for customer engagement.

-SPP’s Western Reliability Working Group (WRWG) will become the forum for customers of SPP’s western reliability-coordination services to engage in matters of RC-related governance and strategy and with other stakeholders.
-In the meantime, while service agreements with customers are still being negotiated, its meetings will serve as a jumping-on point for entities looking to learn about SPP or to have a say in the development of the RTO’s service offerings in the west.
+SPP’s Western Reliability Working Group (WRWG) is the forum for customers of SPP’s western reliability-coordination services to engage in matters of RC-related governance and strategy and with other stakeholders.
+Its meetings serve as a jumping-on point for entities looking to learn about SPP or to have a say in the development of the RTO’s service offerings in the west.

-WRWG meetings — which may be attended in person or by phone — will be scheduled soon on SPP.org.
+Attendees may register on SPP.org for WRWG meetings, which may be attended in person or by phone.
 Those interested in learning more about SPP’s provision of RC service in the west are encouraged to register and attend or to contact SPP’s customer relations department.